ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {% endfig %}

-If you own white kitchen cabinets, consider using a contrasting, dark colored wall.
+If you own white kitchen cabinets, consider a contrasting, dark colored wall.
 Black is **a universal solution** in this case, although many think it is quite a bold step.

 {:.distinction.distinction-information}